prazUkesh/java-lab/GUI-Based-Applicationn-java.md

 | swing has more components | awt has less compoinents than swing |

+## Layout Manager
+- a layout manager is a class that determines how components are aranged in a container/window.
+- setLayout() method is used to set the layout
+- some of the layout managers are FLowLoyout, BorderLayout, FrdLayout etc which are defined inder java.awt

+### FlowLayout()

+**FLowLayout()**
+- it arrranges componentes left to right and top to bottom in a frame/ window

+#### its constructor are
+- 5 px horx and 5px vert gab between components
+- center aligned

+**FlowLayout(int how)**
+  - 5px horz and 5px vert ga between components
+  - alignment can be controlled bt passing FlowLayout.LEFT , FLowLayout.RIGHT or FlowLayout.CENTER for "int how"

+**FlowLayout(int how, int horz, int vert)**
+- horz and ver gap can be controlled
+- alignment can be controlled
 ```

 import javax.swing.*; // for GUI Components
 import java.awt.event.*; // for event handling
 //creating a window